- Gwinnett County School District

 Frequent Use Strategy

-Comparison and Contrast engages students in delineating, differentiating, and distinguishing information.
+The Comparison and Contrast strategy engages students in delineating, differentiating, and distinguishing information.
 The four connected strategies for Comparison and Contrast are comparing, classifying, creating analogies, and creating metaphors.

 Comparison and Contrast is not effective for comparing unlike, irrelevant, and dissimilar ideas or concepts.
-It is not about the artifacts alone, such as a Venn diagram or T chart.
-This strategy is especially effective when the learning requires analysis to examine subtle similarities and differences between relevant ideas or concepts and results in a deeper understanding of the people, places, things, or ideas being studied.
+It is especially effective when the learning requires analysis to examine subtle similarities and differences between relevant ideas or concepts and results in a deeper understanding.

 References